In support of Ukraine, democracy and openness, the Ukrainian flag has been hoisted on our campuses.

 Collaborations with Russia and Belarus

 - The Swedish government calls on Swedish universities, colleges and research funders to immediately sever contacts and collaborations with government institutions in Russia and Belarus.
 The university must not have research and educational collaborations that support the Russian government.
-We are conducting an inventory of collaborations.

 - The government recommends that higher education institutions and other relevant authorities have a very strict stance regarding payments, handling of applications, implementation of projects, conclusion of agreements and the like involving Russian and Belarusian recipients.
 The basis is that contacts and cooperation with Russian and Belarusian state institutions will cease.